Monitoring Key Vault with Azure Event Grid

-Key Vault integration with Event Grid is currently in preview.
-It allows users to be notified when the status of a secret stored in key vault has changed.
-A status change is defined as a secret that is about to expire (within 30 days of expiration), a secret that has expired, or a secret that has a new version available.
+Key Vault integration with Event Grid allows users to be notified when the status of a secret stored in key vault has changed.
+A status change is defined as a secret that is about to expire (30 days before expiration), a secret that has expired, or a secret that has a new version available.
 Notifications for all three secret types (key, certificate, and secret) are supported.

 Applications can react to these events using modern serverless architectures, without the need for complicated code or expensive and inefficient polling services.
 Events are pushed through Azure Event Grid to event handlers such as Azure Functions, Azure Logic Apps, or even to your own Webhook, and you only pay for what you use.
 For information about pricing, see Event Grid pricing.

 Event grid uses event subscriptions to route event messages to subscribers.
 Key Vault events contain all the information you need to respond to changes in your data.
 You can identify a Key Vault event because the eventType property starts with "Microsoft.KeyVault".

 For more information, see the Key Vault event schema.

 Notification events are triggered only on new versions of secrets, keys and certificates, and you must first subscribe to the event on your key vault in order to receive these notifications.

 Practices for consuming events